jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

         additem ArthasAntiMagicShell
         adi TalentRewind

+### `setscore` | `score` `FIELD` `VALUE`

+Set the score for the scoreboard (some of them shows in tab screen).

+You can obtain these from `ScoreValueData.xml` in `heroesdata.stormmod`

+>Notice: Some fields uses Integer and some uses Fixed.
+However because this function is unified using `PlayerScoreValueSetFromInt()`, all decimals will be removed.
+As such, the max value for Fixed is `524287` and `2147483647` for Integer.

+    Parameters:
+        FIELD: String, Required, defines Field
+        VALUE: Integer, Required, defined Value

+    Example:
+        setscore SoloKill 100
+        score HeroDamage 2147483647

 ### `killunits` | `ku`

 Instant Kill all units within the select group.

     Parameters:
         none